oxylabs/oxylabs-ub-mcp/README.md

 ### Prerequisites

-1. Oxylabs Account: Obtain your username and password from Oxylabs for the Stealth Browser product;
+1. Oxylabs Account: Obtain your username and password from Oxylabs for the unblocking browser product;

 2. Install Node.js (version 18 or higher) and npm (which includes npx):
    - Node.js version 18.0.0 or higher is required for Playwright MCP